panurge-ws/ng-imago/README.md

 In your HTML, insert a **img** tag and add the **ng-imago** directive.
 You can choose two alternative methods:

-1. With attributes: set attibutes for each resolution you want to support, passing inside the attribute the url of the image:
+1. **Attributes**: set attibutes for each resolution you want to support, passing inside the attribute the url of the image:
 ```html
 <img ng-imago
      default="default.jpg"